 We were taxed as a Subchapter C corporation for our taxable years ended December 31, 1997 through December 31, 2011 and we intend to be taxed as a Subchapter C corporation for the taxable year ended December 31, 2012, and possibly the year ending December 31, 2013.
 We currently intend to elect to be taxed as a REIT for federal income tax purposes commencing with our taxable year ending December 31, 2013 or December 31, 2014.
 To qualify as a REIT, we may not have, at the end of any taxable year for which we first elect REIT status and thereafter, any undistributed earnings and profits accumulated in any non-REIT taxable year.
-Our non-REIT earnings and profits include any earnings and profits we accumulate before the effective date of our REIT election.
-As of September 30, 2012, we estimate that our non-REIT accumulated earnings and profits were approximately \$5.0 million.
-This amount does not include an additional \$2.1 million of federal taxes related to \$4.0 million of non-REIT earnings and profits associated with a deferred intercompany gain that we will recognize immediately prior to our REIT election.
-We intend to distribute our non-REIT earnings and profits, including the \$2.1 million in federal taxes associated with the deferred intercompany gain, to stockholders prior to December 31 of the first year for which we elect REIT status.
-It is possible that distributions may not be sufficient to eliminate our non-REIT earnings and profits by December 31, 2013, in which case we would likely not elect to be taxed as a REIT until the taxable year ending December 31, 2014.
-Our distributions of non-REIT earnings and profits will be in addition to distributions we will be required to make after we elect REIT status in order to satisfy the REIT distribution test discussed below and to avoid incurring tax on our undistributed income.
+Our non-REIT accumulated earnings and profits we accumulate before the effective date of our REIT election.
+As of September 30, 2012, we estimate that our non-REIT accumulated earnings and profits associated with a deferred intercompany gain that we will recognize immediately prior to our REIT election.
+We first prior to distributing the \$2.1 million in federal taxes associated with the deferred intercompany gain, to stockholders prior to December 31, 2013, in which case we would likely not elect to be taxed as a REIT until the taxable year ending December 31, 2014.
+Our distributions of non-REIT earnings and profits we will be required to make after we elect REIT status in order to satisfy the REIT distribution test discussed below and to avoid incurring tax on our undistributed income.

 We believe that, following the completion of this offering, our making of an election to be taxed as a REIT, and any distribution of non-REIT earnings and profits, we will operate in conformity with the requirements for qualification and taxation as a REIT.
+We expect to receive an opinion of counsel to the effect that, subject to our distribution of all non-REIT earnings and profits, we have been organized in conformity with the requirements for qualification and taxation as a REIT.
 We expect to receive an opinion of counsel to the effect that, subject to our distribution of all non-REIT earnings and profits, we have been organized in conformity with the requirements for qualification and taxation as a REIT under the Code and that our proposed method of operation will enable us to meet the requirements for qualification and taxation as a REIT commencing with the first taxable year for which we elect to so qualify.
 It is possible that the Internal Revenue Service, or IRS, may challenge our proposed qualification as a REIT or attempt to re-characterize the nature of our assets or income.
 We do not intend to seek a ruling from the IRS as to the foregoing matters.
 It must be emphasized that the opinion of our counsel, which is not binding on the IRS or any court, is based on various assumptions and certain representations made by our management relating to our organization, assets, income and operations, including, without limitation, the amount of rental income that we will receive from personal property.